 Green Fire – How to Eco Grill By Elden Freeman

 September always signals that bittersweet transition as summer passes into fall.
-It’s also a great time to hold end-of‐summer barbecues.
-And while outdoor cooking and all that it entails—smoked food, charcoal, lighter fluid, burning non‐renewable resources such as natural gas—summons several big environmental no-nos, there are ways your eco footprint can tread a little more lightly.
+It’s also a great time to hold end-of? summer barbecues cooked on Gas Barbecues.
+And while outdoor cooking and all that it entails—smoked food, charcoal, lighter fluid, burning non?renewable resources such as natural gas—summons several big environmental no-nos, there are ways your eco footprint can tread a little more lightly.
 Here’s how:

 Get Your Grill On: